 The IDBI grants loans and advances to industrial concerns.
-There is no restriction on the upper

-Industrial Finance Corporation of India (IFCI) and other 'notified' financial institutions.
+There is no restriction on the upper or lower limits for assistance to any concern itself.
+The bank guarantees loans raised by industrial concerns in the open market from the State Co-operative Banks, the Scheduled Banks, the Industrial Finance Corporation of India (IFCI) and other 'notified' financial institutions.